Mika-Lahtinen/kumo-emacs/README.md

 This configuration is still contributing, for more details please follow this repository.

+## Attention!
+This repo is rewriting now, I'm reorganizing all configurations.

 ## Requirement

 - Emacs version >= 29 is recommend.